How do copper IUDs work?

 The copper IUD is really good at preventing pregnancy, and it’s totally hormone free.
 So it’s a good option for people who prefer non-hormonal birth control, or can’t use methods with hormones because of medical reasons.

 The copper IUD is unique because it can be used as emergency contraception — a way to prevent pregnancy AFTER unprotected sex.
 Paragard IUDs are the most effective form of emergency contraception.
 If you get one inserted within 120 hours (5 days) after having unprotected sex, it’s more than 99.9% effective against pregnancy.
 And you can leave your copper IUD in to keep preventing pregnancy for as long as you want, up to 12 years.

 There are lots of other benefits to IUDs too.
 They’re super convenient — once your copper IUD is in place, you don’t have to think about birth control for up to 12 years.
 IUDs are also one of the most effective methods of birth control you can get.
 They’re more than 99% effective at preventing pregnancy.
 But if you decide you want to get pregnant, you can get your IUD removed whenever you want and your fertility will go back to what's normal for you right away.

 What are the disadvantages of non-hormonal IUDs?

 Non-hormonal (copper) IUDs can make your periods heavier and cause cramping, especially in the first 3-6 months.
+And you may have some IUD cramps when you first get your IUD.
 For many people, these side effects get better once your body gets used to the IUD.
 So if you can stick it out for a few months, there’s a good chance the side effects will ease up.
 Read more about side effects.